koher/try-swift-2016/slides.md

 }
 ```

-^ It's good to have independent keywords like `async`, `await` and `reasync` because it makes easier to read the codes.
+^ It's good to have independent keywords like `async`, `await` and `reasync` because it makes it easier to read the codes.
 But it needs other extra keywords endlessly when we want to add new features.

 ^ I'm wondering which one is better.
 I just wanted to show you the possibilities of `try`.